What Is Salary Sacrifice?

 The ATO also allows for a withdrawal of up to 85% of the excess concessional contributions from the superannuation fund which can be used to pay the tax liability arising from excess concessional contributions.
 Any excess concessional contributions withdrawn from the fund also no longer count towards the person’s non-concessional contributions cap.

 Looking for advice on salary sacrificing?
 We can help you out.
-Contact us today on 13 23 25 or find an office near you and book an appointment online.
+Contact us today on 13 23 25 or visit us at your local office and book an appointment online.

 This information is intended as a guide for H&R Block clients as an outline of how salary sacrifice works.
 You should seek further advice prior to entering such an arrangement.